xymus/mnit/README.markdown

 # Requirements

-Make sure you have all developpment libraries for the Nit system and your target platform.
+Make sure you have all development libraries for the Nit system and your target platform.
 On Debian like systems, to begin you need you need the packages: git-core build-essential graphiz.
 For Linux compilation: libgles1-mesa-dev libsdl1.2-dev libsdl-image1.2-dev.
 For Android, you must install the Android SDK and NDK.

 # Installation